re-data/re-data/docs/docs/getting_started/installation/new_to_dbt.md

       threads: 4
 ```

-More details on how to set up a profile file for your DB can be found in [dbt docs](https://docs.getdbt.com/dbt-cli/configure-your-profile)
+More details on how to set up a profile file for your DB can be found in [dbt profile docs](https://docs.getdbt.com/reference/profiles.yml)

 ## Adding tables to your dbt project